 If your rings are from a previous engine, using a thicker oil may not fix the issue.
 In fact, more damage will be done over time due to the added wear and tear on the engine.

 Thicker oils reduce fuel economy and increase pollution because they cause engines to work harder than necessary.
-Worse performance can occur in the long run as thick oils clog up air filters and restrict airflow which reduces power output and efficiency.
+Worse performance can occur in the long run as thick oils clog up air filters and restrict airflow, reducing power output and efficiency.

 Is it bad to drive a car that burns oil?